tamartsi/Variant_specific_inflation/variant_infl_tutorial.md

 Making a QQ-plot figure by categories of inflation factors: only homogeneous variance model
 -------------------------------------------------------------------------------------------
-We use the function \texttt{qq\_plot\_by\_region} to visualize inflation in sets of genetic variants.
+We use the function *qq\_plot\_by\_region* to visualize inflation in sets of genetic variants.
 We use the individual inflation factors that we compued, and define the value for categorizing a variant as "inflated": we used 1.03 and higher; the value for which we categories a variant as "deflated": we used 0.97 and lower.
 And we provide a file name for the figure to print to.

-Note that you can include results from a few different models (i.e. more than two models) according to the number of columns in the R \texttt{data.frame} continaining p-values.
+Note that you can include results from a few different models (i.e. more than two models) according to the number of columns in the R *data.frame* continaining p-values.

 ```r